Summer Research Internship Program

 - Complete program evaluation measures

-Interested students should submit the following application materials to Meghan Munger by April 1, 2014.
+Interested students should submit the following application materials to Meghan Munger by February 2, 2015.
+Applicants will be notified by March 2, 2015.
 Please email or call Meghan at 651-229-1757 with questions regarding the program or the application.

 - Summer Research Internship Program application (PDF)